trailofbits/algo/docs/troubleshooting.md

 Algo builds a [Cloudformation](https://aws.amazon.com/cloudformation/) template to deploy to AWS.
 You can find the entire contents of the Cloudformation template in `configs/algo.yml`.
 In order to troubleshoot this issue, login to the AWS console, go to the Cloudformation service, find the failed deployment, click the events tab, and find the corresponding "CREATE_FAILED" events.
 Note that all AWS resources created by Algo are tagged with `Environment => Algo` for easy identification.

 In many cases, failed deployments are the result of [service limits](http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) being reached, such as "CREATE_FAILED	AWS::EC2::VPC	VPC	The maximum number of VPCs has been reached."
-In these cases, you must [contact AWS support](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-direct-connect) to increase the limits on your account.
+In these cases, you must either [delete the VPCs from previous deployments](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/working-with-vpcs.html#VPC_Deleting), or [contact AWS support](https://console.aws.amazon.com/support/home?region=us-east-1#/case/create?issueType=service-limit-increase&limitType=service-code-direct-connect) to increase the limits on your account.

 ## Connection Problems